-Skinworkz Beauty Limited is registered with the Regulation and Quality Improvement Authority (RQIA) as an Independent Hospital (IH) with the following category of care: PT(L) Prescribed techniques or prescribed technology: establishments using Class 3B or Class 4 lasers.
-A tattoo studio also operates from the same premises and Skinworkz Beauty Limited and the tattoo studio share communal areas.
+Rejuvaderm Clinic is registered with the Regulation and Quality Improvement Authority (RQIA) as an Independent Hospital (IH) with the following categories of care: PT(L) Prescribed techniques or prescribed technology: establishments using Class 3B or Class 4 lasers.

-This inspection focused solely on those treatments using a Class 4 laser that fall within regulated activity and the category of care for which the establishment is registered with RQIA.
+Rejuvaderm Clinic also provides a range of cosmetic/aesthetic treatments.
+This inspection focused solely on those treatments using a Class 4 laser equipment that fall within regulated activity and the categories of care for which the establishment is registered with RQIA.